 (b) a copy of the notice given under regulation 10(1) and completed by the local government;

-(c) confirmation that the applicant has paid the fee under regulation 10(1).
+(c) confirmation that the applicant has paid the fee under regulation 10(1);

+(d) a copy of any notice given to the applicant under regulation 11A.

+(2) A local government must, within 7 days after the date on which it receives further documents or information in relation to an application that has been provided in response to a notice given under regulation 11A, give the administrative officer of the DAP that will determine the application the further documents or information.

+[Regulation 11 amended in Gazette 17 Apr 2015 p.
+1381-2.]

 12. Responsible authority must report to DAP

 (1) For the purposes of this regulation, a development application that is forwarded by a local government to the Commission in accordance with a region planning scheme is taken to have been made to the Commission.

-(2) A responsible authority to which a DAP application is made must give the presiding member of the DAP that will determine the application a report on the application in a form approved by the Planning CEO.
+(2) A responsible authority to which a DAP application is made must give the presiding member of the DAP that will determine the application a report on the application in a form approved by the Director General.

 (3) The report must be given —